-Throughout January as a part of our ongoing regenuary campaign, we are diving into some potential solutions to food security and regeneration so it would be disingenuous to not include lab-grown meat into the conversation as it has received significant interest from both investors and the press in recent times.
+Throughout January, as part of our ongoing regenuary campaign, we are diving into some potential solutions to food security and regeneration.
+It would be disingenuous to not include lab-grown meat in the conversation as it has received significant interest from both investors and the press in recent times.

 (Image is from New Future Meat Technologies production facility in Rehovot, Israel)